Struggling to get interviews?

 - Conducted comprehensive energy audits and developed customized

-If you don’t have much (or any) professional experience yet, consider expanding your education section to go into detail about relevant coursework or projects you’ve completed.
+If you don’t have much (or any) professional experience yet, consider expanding your education section to go into detail about relevant coursework or projects youโve completed.

 4. List your engineering certifications in a separate section

-Here are some certifications that may be relevant for your engineering resume:
+Here are some relevant engineering certifications:

 Certifications